Ponderosa Pine

 Family: Oleaceae, Olive Family

-Leaves: consists of 3-5 narrowly oval leaflets, each about 3 inches long.
+Leaves: 3-5 narrowly oval leaflets, each about 3 inches long.
 Foliage turns yellow in autumn.
+The “velvet” is a gray fuzz that covers the young twigs and leaves of most trees.

 Flowers: Generally inconspicuous, blooms in springtime in clusters.
 Male and female flowers on separate trees.
+Male flowers drop in the spring in large quantities but quickly decompose.

 Bark: gray, deeply furrowed into broad, scaly ridges